Tips for organising your fish and seafood export to Europe

 4. Make sure that you are using the best freezing techniques possible: innovation is key

-It is important to realise that the product is only as good as the final product which arrives.
+Your product is only as good as the final product which arrives.
 An important part of the quality of the product is of course the production process.
 The freezing process at the end of the entire production cycle, however, is very important and greatly influences the quality of the product that arrives at its destination in Europe.

-In order to distinguish yourself from the crowd, it is important to realise that more and more European buyers are looking to buy products with low glazing levels.
+More and more European buyers are looking to buy products with low glazing levels.
 Products imported as individually quick frozen (IQF) and brine frozen are increasing.
 Block-frozen products are still being used in the foodservice industry, but IQF and brine-frozen products are increasingly appealing to buyers.

 It depends on the product that you sell, but it might be worthwhile to look for ways to offer more than only block-frozen products, which might mean partnering with a production plant that already has those freezing machines in place.